 Wildlife Spotlight: Florida Grasshopper Sparrow

-The Florida grasshopper sparrow is found in an area north and west of Lake Okeechobee, in Osceola, Polk, Okeechobee and Highlands counties, where most of the state’s remaining grassland prairie habitat is concentrated.
-The best time to see grasshopper sparrows is early morning during the March to July breeding season.
+The Florida grasshopper sparrow is found in an area north and west of Lake Okeechobee, in Osceola, Polk, Okeechobee and Highlands counties, where most of the state’s remaining dry prairie habitat is concentrated.
+The best time to see or hear grasshopper sparrows is early morning during the March to July breeding season.
 The males are singing their insect-like, buzzing song on their territories during this period and are easier to locate.
 Adult males and females have a buff-colored face with a white eye ring and a yellow-orange patch between the beak and eye.
 Two dark stripes border a light central stripe at the top of the head.
 The underside plumage of adults is buff-colored and unmarked, and the back is streaked with black and brown.
 If you see the bird in profile, note the short tail and thick bill.
-Females lay three to five eggs in nests which are located on the ground and which are well hidden by vegetation.

-The Florida grasshopper sparrow is a subspecies of the grasshopper sparrow, which breeds throughout the continental United States and overwinters in Florida.
+The Florida grasshopper sparrow is a non-migratory subspecies of the grasshopper sparrow, which breeds throughout the continental United States and overwinters in Florida.
 When spring rolls around, the northern visitors depart, leaving the sedentary Florida population more than 300 miles from its closest relatives.

+Females lay three to five eggs in nests which are located on the ground and which are well hidden by vegetation.
 Because grasshopper sparrows nest on the ground, predation exacts a heavy toll on the population.
 Periodic flooding also affects both nest sites and food sources.
-But the greatest threat facing this small bird is habitat loss due to conversion of native prairie to improved pasture for cattle production and other agricultural use.
+But the greatest threat facing this small bird is habitat loss due to conversion of native prairie to improved pasture for cattle production and other agricultural uses.
 Conservation efforts are concentrating on habitat restoration and cooperative land management with private landowners.
-The Florida grasshopper sparrow is listed as Endangered by both Federal and State wildlife agencies.
+The Florida grasshopper sparrow is listed as Endangered by both federal and state wildlife agencies.
 Currently, the most stable population of the species on public land is found on the Three Lakes Wildlife Management Area.